datarobot/airflow-provider-datarobot/README.md

 - `GetOrCreateDataStoreOperator`

     Fetching DataStore by Connection name and return DataStore ID.
-    I case if DataStore does not exist it will try to create it using Airflow preconfigured connection with the same connection name.
+    In case if DataStore does not exist it will try to create it using Airflow preconfigured connection with the same connection name.

     Required config params:

-        connection_param_name: str - name of parameter in the config file to get Connection name
+        `connection_param_name`: str - name of parameter in the config file to get Connection name

     Returns a credential ID.